Rumelihisarı: Architecture

 The Rumelihisarı fortification has one small tower, three main towers, and thirteen small watchtowers placed on the walls connecting the main towers.
 One watchtower is in the form of a quadrangular prism, six watchtowers are shaped as prisms with multiple corners, and six others are cylindrical.

 The main tower in the north, Sarıca Pasha Tower, is cylindrical in form, with a diameter of 23.30 m, walls that are 7 m thick, and a total of 9 stories reaching a height of 28 m.
 Today, this tower is also known as Fatih ("Conqueror") Tower after Sultan Mehmed II's cognomen.
 The large tower at the waterfront in the middle of the fortress, Halil Pasha Tower, is a dodecagonal prism, and also has 9 stories.
 It is 22 m high with a 23.30 m diameter, and walls measuring 6.50 m thick.
 The main tower in the south, Zağanos Pasha Tower, has only 8 stories.
 This cylindrical tower is 21 m high, and has a 26.70 m diameter with 5.70 m thick walls.
 The space within each tower was divided up with wooden floors, each equipped with a furnace.
 Conical wooden roofs covered with lead originally crowned the towers, although these no longer survive today.

 The outer curtain walls of the fortress are 250 m long from north to south, and vary between 50 and 125 m long from east to west.
 The complex's total area is 31250 m2.

 The fortress had three main gates next to the main towers, one side gate and two secret gates for the arsenal and food cellars next to the southern tower.
 There were wooden houses for the soldiers and a small mosque, endowed by the Sultan at the time of construction.
 Only the minaret shaft remains of the original mosque, while the small masjid added in the mid-16th century has not survived.
+A new mosque has since been built in the grounds.
 Water was supplied to the fortress from a large cistern underneath the mosque and distributed through three wall-fountains, of which only one remains.
 Two inscriptive plaques are found attached to the walls.

 The fortress was initially called "Boğazkesen", literally meaning "Strait Cutter", referring to the Bosporus Strait.
 The name carries a secondary and more macabre meaning; as boğaz not only means strait but also "throat" in Turkish.

 It was later renamed as Rumelihisarı, which means "Fortress on the Land of the Romans", i.e. Byzantine Europe, or the Balkan peninsula.